 Property and Retirement in Loreto

-Loreto is undergoing a transformation to become one of the most popular and sought-after places for people seeking retirement options in Mexico and also those who want to buy a second home in Mexico; either as part of their retirement planning and/or a vacation home in Mexico.
+Loreto is becoming a popular and sought-after destination for people seeking retirement options in Mexico and also those who want to buy a second home here; either as part of their retirement planning and/or a vacation home in Mexico.
 Mexperience offers extensive guides to Living and Working in Mexico, as well Mexico Retirement planning, and Buying Real Estate in Mexico.

 Golf in Loreto

 The climate in this area is ideal for golf, all year-round, and the region is fast becoming one of the top places to play the game.
-Loreto offers a golf course next door to the world-class tennis facilities at the Nopolo Recreational Complex.
+One of the contemporary golf courses in Loreto is Los Danzantes, which offers 11 ocean-facing holes, and plans to extend the course to 18-holes is planned by the end of 2017.

 By Air – You can get to Loreto by plane from Mexico City, Guadalajara, and Los Angeles (USA).
 The airport is about 5 miles south of town.
 Ground transportation options, including taxis and shuttles, are available from the airport.
 For detailed information about flights and flying, see the Mexperience guide to Air Travel in Mexico.

-By Bus – To get to Loreto from the US, your best bet is to fly there (see above); the bus journey from Tijuana to Loreto takes about 22 hours.
+By Bus – To get to Loreto from the USA, your best bet is to fly there (see above) as the bus journey from Tijuana to Loreto takes about 22 hours.
 If you are in Los Cabos or La Paz and want to take a bus, you can find daily services running—check the local bus station for schedules and prices.
 For detailed information about bus transportation read the Mexperience guide to Bus Travel in Mexico.

 By Car – Driving to Loreto from the southern border of the United States will take you about 16-20 hours on Highway 1.
 There is a car ferry from La Paz to Mexico’s mainland — see ferry information, below.
 See additional information about Driving in Mexico and Mexico’s Toll Roads on Mexperience.

-By Ferry – If you are on Mexico’s mainland, or want to get to it, there is a ferry that crosses the Sea of Cortez (also known as the Gulf of California) to and from La Paz to the port cities of Mazatlan and Los Mochis (Topolobambo).
-The ferry trip to/from Mazatlan takes 18 hours and does not run daily; sleeping cabins are available with advance bookings.
-The ferry to/from Los Mochis (Topolobambo) takes around 8 hours and does not sail daily either.
-Check the Ferry’s web site at: http://www.ferrytmc.com/ for details of routes, schedules, prices and contact details.
+By Ferry – If you are on Mexico’s mainland, or want to get to it, there is a ferry that crosses the Sea of Cortés (also known as the Gulf of California) to and from La Paz to the port cities of Mazatlán and Los Mochis (Topolobambo).
+Check the ferry’s web site at: http://www.ferrytmc.com/ for details of routes, schedules, prices and contact details.
 Getting to Loreto from La Paz will require a further journey northwards on Highway 1.

-Local Bus – If your budget is tight or if you want to see more of local life, local bus service are available which connect La Paz, Los Cabos and Todos Santos as well as other destinations further north such as Loreto, San Felipe and other destinations in Baja California.
+Local Bus – Local bus services are available which connect La Paz, Los Cabos and Todos Santos as well as other destinations further north such as Loreto, San Felipe and other destinations in Baja California.

-Telephone: Connect to the Communications in Mexico page on Mexperience for detailed information about keeping in touch and the latest table of national dialing codes.
+Telephone and Internet access: Connect to the Communications in Mexico page on Mexperience for detailed information about keeping in touch and the latest table of national dialing codes.
+Internet cafes can be easily found in towns and cities across Mexico and WiFi and mobile data widely available in Loreto.

 Exchanging Currency: Banks with ATM machines can be found in the downtown area of Loreto.
-During business hours, they and the Casas de Cambio will buy traveler’s checks and cash from you as well.
+During business hours, they and the Casas de Cambio offer foreign exchange.
 For detailed information about exchanging and managing your money, read the Mexperience guide to Money in Mexico.

 Travel Insurance: We recommend that you are adequately covered with travel medical insurance and/or travel assistance insurance when you are visiting Mexico.
 Read the Mexperience guide to Travel Insurance in Mexico for full details and links to specialist insurance suppliers.